This article looks at the latest update relating to the regularization of illegal properties in Andalucía

 What are the consequences of the AFO being denied?

-The property can neither contract to the services and supplies, or any construction work be carried out on the property.
+The property can neither contract the services and supplies, nor any construction work be carried out on the property.

 What is the time for the Local Council to resolve the application?